- Iran: Support a Permanent Deal!

 - Contact Peace Action supporters who are constituents and ask them to contact legislative offices

-- If a campaign is ongoing, distribute and collect campaign questionnaires, attend candidate events, and contact candidates about the issues
+- If an election campaign is ongoing: distribute and collect campaign questionnaires, attend candidate events, contact candidates about the issues, write up candidate comparison charts

 - Organize film screenings, talks, meetings, or petition campaigns on your campus, in your community, or as opportunity presents